Equal Pay for Similar Work: Empirical appendix

 Third, a concern may be that our definition of treatment using time of announcement may not affect the probability that a firm is bound by EPSW in subsequent months.
-Figure \ref{fig:share_less_10} replicates Figure \ref{mccrary} but generates separate series by firm treatment status.
+Panel (B) of Figure \ref{mccrary} replicates Panel (A) but generates separate series by firm treatment status.
 While there is a mechanical mean reversion due to our definition of treatment (i.e. control firms all have fewer than 10 long-term workers at EPSW announcement, and treated firms all have at least 10 long-term workers at EPSW announcement), our treatment variable is positively correlated with a firm being affected by EPSW in future time periods.
-In all months after announcement, strictly fewer than 25\% of firms in our control group are bound by EPSW while strictly more than 60\% of firms in our treatment group are bound by EPSW.

-Figure \ref{fig:share_less_10} also suggests that the magnitudes of our estimates are likely conservative, because some control firms are bound by EPSW and some treated firms are not bound by EPSW in every time period after announcement.
+In all months after announcement, strictly fewer than 25\% of firms in our control group are bound by EPSW while strictly more than 50\% of firms in our treatment group are bound by EPSW.
+Panel (B) of Figure \ref{mccrary} also suggests that the magnitudes of our estimates are likely conservative, because some control firms are bound by EPSW and some treated firms are not bound by EPSW in every time period after announcement.
 An alternative empirical approach would be to instrument for these shares across the two groups.
 However, such an analysis would require additional assumptions on how a firm's specific history of long-term workers translates into policy bite.\footnote{For example, consider a firm $j$ that employs strictly fewer than 10 long-term workers at some time $t$, but at least 10 long-term workers for time periods $t-10,\dots, t-1$.
 Consider another firm $i$ that employs strictly fewer than 10 long-term workers in times $t-10,\dots,t-1$, but at least 10 long-term workers in time period $t$.
 It is not obvious, given potential wage rigidities, which of these two firms is more affected by EPSW in period $t$.} Our approach, while conservative, avoids such ad hoc assumptions.